redis/redis-doc/topics/streams-intro.md

 ## Differences with Kafka (TM) partitions

 Consumer groups in Redis streams may resemble in some way Kafka (TM) partitioning-based consumer groups, however note that Redis streams are practically very different.
 The partitions are only *logical* and the messages are just put into a single Redis key, so the way the different clients are served is based on who is ready to process new messages, and not from which partition clients are reading.
-For instance, if the consumer C3 at some point fails permanently, Redis will continue to serve C1 and C2 will all the new messages arriving, as if now there are only two *logical* partitions.
+For instance, if the consumer C3 at some point fails permanently, Redis will continue to serve C1 and C2 all the new messages arriving, as if now there are only two *logical* partitions.

 Similarly, if a given consumer is much faster at processing messages than the other consumers, this consumer will receive proportionally more messages in the same unit of time.
 This is possible since Redis tracks all the unacknowledged messages explicitly, and remembers who received which message and the ID of the first message never delivered to any consumer.

-However, this also means that in Redis if you really want to partition messages about the same stream into multiple Redis instances, you have to use multiple keys and some sharding system such as Redis Cluster or some other application-specific sharding system.
+However, this also means that in Redis if you really want to partition messages in the same stream into multiple Redis instances, you have to use multiple keys and some sharding system such as Redis Cluster or some other application-specific sharding system.
 A single Redis stream is not automatically partitioned to multiple instances.

 We could say that schematically the following is true:

 * If you use 1 stream -> 1 consumer, you are processing messages in order.
-* If you use N stream with N consumers, so only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.
+* If you use N streams with N consumers, so that only a given consumer hits a subset of the N streams, you can scale the above model of 1 stream -> 1 consumer.
 * If you use 1 stream -> N consumers, you are load balancing to N consumers, however in that case, messages about the same logical item may be consumed out of order, because a given consumer may process message 3 faster than another consumer is processing message 4.

 So basically Kafka partitions are more similar to using N different Redis keys.